Good Eggs raises $100M and plans to launch in Southern California – TechCrunch

 In addition to geographic expansion, Hall said the money will allow Good Eggs to continue adding new products and to find ways to improve the e-commerce experience.

 In addition to the funding, Good Eggs is also announcing that it has hired Vineet Mehra as its chief growth and customer experience officer.
-Mehra was previously chief marketing officer and chief customer officer at Walgreens Boots Alliance, and before that as executive vice president and global chief marketing and revenue officer at Ancestry.
+Mehra was previously chief marketing officer and chief customer officer at Walgreens Boots Alliance, and before that was executive vice president and global chief marketing and revenue officer at Ancestry.